manifoldfinance/SplitSwapRouter/README.md

 - https://etherscan.io/tx/0xf2c30b239cd6f77427b2998b930eff3c0eb4bb50a92f7993d379484161c89480
 - https://etherscan.io/tx/0xd851a00e54dace8f77cd7e6f25c28818177ac3e1f5a3b18795a9c747723cb7a9

-`SplitSwapRouter` uses ~20% of the gas of 1-Inch with a decreased output within ~ 1%
+`SplitSwapRouter` uses ~20% of the gas of 1-Inch with an output within ~ 1%

 ### Run the tests